 Pack bags with meat and frozen foods and store these back in the freezer.

-Inventory current items and prepare list of needed items to be purchased.
+Inventory current items and prepare list of needed items to be ordered.
+Sort and shelve donations that have been received recently.

 In addition, twice a month on Thursday mornings at 8:30, warehouse workers are needed to help unload pallets of food from a large truck arriving from the Tarrant Area Food Bank.
 The food must be sorted, the produce inspected, and everything shelved into the appropriate locations.